-State funds used to match federal money for Medicaid are partially exempt from the revenue limitation.
-A portion of the state money used to match federal Medicaid funds is taken from the Public Medical Assistance Trust Fund (PMATF), a fund originally established to provide matching money for discretionary Medicaid programs.
-A tax on hospitals, some cigarette tax money and an annual appropriation from the general fund provide the revenues for this fund.
-Since the reason for exempting Medicaid from the revenue limitation is that it is effectively a federal mandate and since the programs funded from the PMATF were, at least initially, voluntary, the revenues of the PMATF were made subject to the revenue limitation.
+State funds used to match federal funds for Medicaid are partially exempt from the revenue limitation.
+A portion of the state money used to match federal Medicaid funds is appropriated from the Public Medical Assistance Trust Fund (PMATF), a fund originally established for discretionary Medicaid programs.
+A tax on hospitals, some cigarette tax revenues, and an annual appropriation from the general fund provide state support for the PMATF.
+Since the reason for exempting Medicaid from the revenue limitation is that it is in large part a federal mandate, and since the programs funded from the PMATF were, at least initially, voluntary, the revenues of the PMATF were made subject to the revenue limitation.
 However, other revenues used to match federal Medicaid money were exempted from the revenue limitation.
-Additionally, state matching funds for future expansions of the Medicaid program that may be voluntarily undertaken by the state will be subject to the revenue limitation.
+Additionally, state matching funds for expansions of the Medicaid program voluntarily undertaken by the state after July 1, 1994, are subject to the revenue limitation.

-The Constitution requires the legislature to pass procedures necessary to administer the revenue limitation.
+The Constitution requires the legislature to establish, by general law, the procedures necessary to administer the revenue limitation; such legislation has not yet been enacted.